 - a.
-Require that car parking areas and loading areas are designed to: - i. operate safely and efficiently for all transport modes and users; - ii. function and be formed in a way that is compatible with the character and amenity values of the surrounding environment; and - iii. be accessible for people whose mobility is restricted.
+Require that car parking areas and loading areas are designed to: - . operate safely and efficiently for all transport modes and users; - function and be formed in a way that is compatible with the character and amenity values of the surrounding environment; and - ii. be accessible for people whose mobility is restricted.